bitfoundation/bitplatform/src/Tooling/Bit.Tooling.Templates/TodoTemplate/Docs/Getting-Started.md

 **Note**: Code syncing will be done with help of `mklink.bat` file in the root of the App project in the pre-building event of the project.It uses directory junction features of the OS.

-**Note**: To avoid git duplicating the files All of them are tagged as ignored.
+**Note**: To avoid git duplicating the files All of them are tagged as ignored in the App project.

 ### Shared project
 Project `*.Shared` is shared on both the server (Api project) and client(Web, App projects) sides, and can share code.
 The bit puts the code it wants to reuse; Like resources, Dtos, shared contracts, services, etc.